InfinityTools/tile2ee/README.md

   -i index      (MOS only) Start index for PVRZ files.
 (Default: 1000)
                 (Note: Existing PVRZ files will be detected and skipped unless option -w has been specified.)
+  -p page       (TIS only) Starting page number for PVRZ files.
+(Default: 0)
+                (Caution: Total range of this value is limited to 0..99!)
   -f type       Force type of file conversion.
 Skips files already matching
                 the desired file format.
                 Supported values: